ministryofjustice/security-guidance/intranet/personnel-risk-assessment.md

 ##Personnel security

 Personnel security is a system of policies and procedures that seek to manage the risk of people exploiting, or having the intention to exploit, their legitimate access to the organisation's assets for unauthorised purposes.
-Those who seek to exploit their legitimate access to systems and data are called “insiders” and they pose an “Insider Risk”.
+Those who seek to exploit their legitimate access to systems and data are called "insiders" and they pose an "Insider Risk".

 A person who causes harm to the MoJ might have access to assets for one day a month, or every working day.
 They might be a permanent member of staff, or a contractor.
 Their access might be in a traditional office, or site setting, or remote.
 This guidance covers all people who are given legitimate access to MoJ assets and premises.